+Welcome to Cornell!
 We will make sure that you get the information you need to get started at Cornell.
 The Orientation schedule will be available August 1.
-You can pick up a printed copy of the schedule when you get to campus.

 What is Orientation?